cbrocas/blog/about.md

 o/

-What are you looking for may be on my [www](https://www.brocas.org/) page.
+What you are looking for can be found on my [www](https://www.brocas.org/) page.
+Or not.

 **See you _surely one day_ on the Internet :)**